-- 10 cause they are quick to compute (e.g., ??)(e.g., Braun and Willett, 2013; Gallant and Wilson, 1996; Schwanghart and Scherler, 2014), agnostic to the amount of rainfall or runoff applied, and applicable over length scales from puddles (e.g., ?) (e.g., Chu et al., 2013) and small catchments (e.g., Ng et al., 2018; ?) (e.g., Ng et al., 2018; Teng et al., 2017) to continents (e.g., Coe, 2000; Riddick et al., 2018; Wickert, 2016).
-It is this type of flow-routing algorithm that we consider for the remainder of this paper. - Because these simple algorithms route flow down the topographic gradient, local enclosed depressions in the landscape present a problem.
+10 rainfall or runoff applied, and applicable over length scales from puddles (e.g., Chu et al., 2013) and small catchments (e.g., Ng et al., 2018; Teng et al., 2017) to continents (e.g., Coe, 2000; Riddick et al., 2018; Wickert, 2016).
+It is this type of flow-routing algorithm that we consider for the remainder of this paper.

+Because these simple algorithms route flow down the topographic gradient, local enclosed depressions in the landscape present a problem.
 Flow cannot be routed across them, so they disconnect the hydrologic network.
-Prior to computing flow routing, a DEM may be preprocessed to create a flow-routing surface in which depressions are managed in order to reliably extract stream networks (Metz et al., 2011).
-This step often results in the removal of all depressions from the original DEM (e.g., ?????)(e.g., Jenson and Domingue, 1988; Martz and Garbrecht, 1998, 1999; O'Callaghan and Mark, 1984; Soille, 2004; Cordonni Removing depressions produces a topographic surface over which a flow-routing calculation will produce a fully connected - 20 hydrologic network.

-The outright removal of all depressions, enforcing integrated drainage, means that we are biasing our landscape or hydrologic analyses towards what we are more easily able to calculate: an integrated drainage network within a continuous downhill-sloping topography.
+Prior to computing flow

+- 15 routing, a DEM may be preprocessed to create a flow-routing surface in which depressions are managed in order to reliably extract stream networks (Metz et al., 2011).
+This step often results in the removal of all depressions from the original DEM (e.g., Jenson and Domingue, 1988; Martz and Garbrecht, 1998, 1999; O'Callaghan and Mark, 1984; Soille, 2004; Cordonnier et al., 2018).
+Removing depressions produces a topographic surface over which a flow-routing calculation will produce a fully connected hydrologic network. - 20 The outright removal of all depressions, enforcing integrated drainage, means that we are biasing our landscape or hydrologic analyses towards what we are more easily able to calculate: an integrated drainage network within a continuous downhillsloping topography.
 By building such a flow-routing surface, we selectively remove information about the complexity of the real landscape.
-Real hydrologic networks include both transport of water across the land surface and temporary storage of

-25 water in depressions.

-We have developed a tool, FlowFill (?)(Callaghan, 2019), that permits flow-routing calculations across landscapes that may contain real depressions.
+Real hydrologic networks include both transport of water across the land surface and temporary storage of water in depressions. - We have developed a tool, FlowFill (Callaghan, 2019), that permits flow-routing calculations across landscapes that may contain real depressions.
 To do so, FlowFill employs mass-conserving and hydrologically consistent depression filling, allowing a user-selected depth of runoff to be spread across the landscape and flood only those depressions that would be filled by an overland flow event of the chosen magnitude.
-This approach eschews the assumption of fully-integrated drainage and can

-30 help to improve the fit between the computed hydrologic network and field conditions (Coe, 2000).
+This approach eschews the assumption of fully-integrated drainage and can help to improve the fit between the computed hydrologic network and field conditions (Coe, 2000).

-2 Background and Motivations
+30 2 Background and Motivations